 Popular minors: Political Science, Geography, Criminal Justice, Journalism, Philosophy, Pre-Law, Sociology, Social Sciences

 School: Natural and Social Sciences

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world.

-- World cultures and civilizations
+- World cultures, civilizations, and geography

-- American history, cultural groups, and government
+- American history, culture, and government

 - Development and achievements of the American Civil Rights Movement